calumgrant/logical/docs/contributing.md

 is to call a `Writer` class that writes data into a relation.
 By enabling verbose output (`logical -v`), you can see the structure of the `Evaluation` classes, which is generated using `Evaluation::Explain()` method.

 There are many different `Evaluation` classes.
-The main ones are:
+The main classes are:

  * `EvaluateF` scans a unary predicate, and calls `next->Evaluate()` with each row in the predicate.
  * `EvaluateB` checks if a value is in a relation, and calls `next->Evaluate()` once if successful.